dhanibaharzah/projectiotplus/README.md

 # projectiotplus
-Basically an ERP System with completely have different face, this system is what we work for.
+Basically an ERP System with completely different face, this system is what we work for.